awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 |  `pending-fulfillment`  |  `open`  |  n/a  |

 **Fulfilled**
 When all the specifications for your Spot Instances are met, your Spot request is fulfilled\.
 Amazon EC2 launches the Spot Instances, which can take a few minutes\.
-If a Spot Instance is hibernated or stopped when interrupted, it remains in this state until the request can be fulfilled again or the request is cancelled\.
+If a Spot Instance is hibernated or stopped when interrupted, it remains in this state until the request can be fulfilled again or the request is canceled\.

 | Status Code | Request State | Instance State |